Rapporteket/docker/rap-dev/README.md

 enabled.

 ## Usage
-When running the docker image your container will be accessed by a browser pointing at a given port at localhost.
+  When running the docker image your container will be accessed by a web-browser pointing at given ports at localhost.

 ### Plain
 Run the _rap-dev_ container from command line: